simonschuhmacher/openconnect-vpn-zhaw/README.md

 Place the modified script at `usr/local/bin/`

-## Allow to run the script without sudo
+## Allow to run the script without sudo (optional)

 The script needs root permission to work properly.
-To allow executing it with sudo, add the file `/private/etc/sudoers.d/vpnzhaw`, for example using nano:
+To allow executing it with sudo without entering a password, add the file `/private/etc/sudoers.d/vpnzhaw`, for example using nano:

 ```shell
 sudo nano "/private/etc/sudoers.d/vpnzhaw"